syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 {% endtabs %}

-### Customizing the tooltip background
+### Background style customization

-The tooltip's fill and stroke color can be customized using the [Style]() property.
-To define a [Style]() for tooltip, specify the style of `TargetType` as `Path.`
+The tooltip's fill and stroke color can be customize by using the [Style]() property.
+To define a [Style]() for tooltip, specify the style of `TargetType` as `Path`.

-The following code example explains applying the style for tooltip.
+The following code example explains how to apply the style for tooltip background.

 {% tabs %}